flitz-be/lightning/doc/INSTALL.md

     $ export LDFLAGS="-L/usr/local/opt/sqlite/lib"
     $ export CPPFLAGS="-I/usr/local/opt/sqlite/include"

-If you need Python 3.x for mako (or get a mako build error):
+If you need Python 3.x for mako and mrkd (or get a python build error):

     $ brew install pyenv
     $ echo -e 'if command -v pyenv 1>/dev/null 2>&1; then\n  eval "$(pyenv init -)"\nfi' >> ~/.bash_profile
-    $ source ~/.bash_profile
+    $ echo -e 'export PATH=$PATH:~/.local/bin' >> ~/.bash_profile
     $ pyenv install 3.7.4
     $ pip install --upgrade pip
+    $ pip install -r requirements.txt
+    $ source ~/.bash_profile

+Git with perl compatible regex is required.
+Git added this in version 2.33 so you may need to replace the built in git with the latest from brew

+    $ brew install git
+    $ brew link --overwrite git

 If you don't have bitcoind installed locally you'll need to install that as well: